Pre-eclampsia: Long term

 Preeclampsia predisposes to future cardiovascular disease, and a history of preeclampsia/eclampsia doubles the risk for cardiovascular mortality later in life.
 Other risks include stroke, chronic hypertension, kidney disease and venous thromboembolism.
 Preeclampsia and cardiovascular disease share many risk factors such as age, elevated BMI, family history, and certain chronic diseases.

 It seems that pre-eclampsia does not increase the risk of cancer.

 Lowered blood supply to the fetus in pre-eclampsia causes lowered nutrient supply, which could result in intrauterine growth restriction (IUGR) and low birth weight.
 The fetal origins hypothesis states that fetal undernutrition is linked with coronary heart disease later in adult life due to disproportionate growth.

 Because pre-eclampsia leads to a mismatch between the maternal energy supply and fetal energy demands, pre-eclampsia can lead to IUGR in the developing fetus.
-Infants with IUGR are prone to have poor neuronal development and in increased risk for adult disease according to the Barker hypothesis.
+Infants with IUGR are prone to have poor neuronal development and are at increased risk for adult disease according to the Barker hypothesis.
 Associated adult diseases of the fetus due to IUGR include, but are not limited to, coronary artery disease (CAD), type 2 diabetes mellitus (T2DM), cancer, osteoporosis, and various psychiatric illnesses.

 The risk of pre-eclampsia and the development of placental dysfunction has also been shown to be recurrent cross-generationally on the maternal side and most likely on the paternal side.
-Fetuses born to mothers who were born small for gestational age (SGA) were 50% more likely to develop pre-eclampsia, while fetuses born to both SGA parents were threefold more likely to develop pre-eclampsia in future pregnancies.
+Fetuses born to mothers who were born small for gestational age (SGA) were 50% more likely to develop pre-eclampsia.
+Fetuses born to both SGA parents were threefold more likely to develop pre-eclampsia in future pregnancies.